dmx-systems/dmx-documentation/docs/user.rst

 Whenever you hide items, all visible associations connected to this item are hidden, too, as illustrated by the following example.
 This is because associations cannot lack the player at the other end.

-This is the original state of your topicmap:
+This is the original state of your Topicmap:

 .. image:: _static/automatic-association-revelation1.png